Thursday, 5 August 2010

 In The Spartacus War, Barry Strauss makes the point that it is neither Crassus who led the victorious war against Spartacus or Pompey who came in later came out with any credit or prestige with history both have been largely forgotten yet it is the loser Spartacus who is arguably the more famous and certainly looked up to.

-Another reviewer makes the point that “Both Crassus and Pompey, were as doomed as Spartacus: Crassus was soon to be massacred in a battle against the eastern Parthians (a much more formidable enemy than Spartacus), while Pompey was brutally decapitated in his civil war against Julius Caesar.
+As one reviewer put it "Both Crassus and Pompey, were as doomed as Spartacus: Crassus was soon to be massacred in a battle against the eastern Parthians (a much more formidable enemy than Spartacus), while Pompey was brutally decapitated in his civil war against Julius Caesar.
 The political future lay elsewhere, with the one-man rule of the first emperor Augustus.
-Ironically, it was Augustus's undistinguished father, Octavius, who, 10 years after Spartacus's death in 71BC, finally crushed the last remnants of his supporters, still living rough (and annoying the local population) in southern Italy".
+Ironically, it was Augustus's undistinguished father, Octavius, who, ten years after Spartacus's death in 71BC, finally crushed the last remnants of his supporters, still living rough (and annoying the local population) in southern Italy".

-The book is not without its weaknesses.
+To conclude, the book is not without its weaknesses.
 Not even a good military historian as Strauss undoubtedly can paper over large gaps that appear in the Spartacus evidence.
-In fact reading Strauss, you almost get to feel his frustration as well as your own in attempting to understand Spartacus's motives.
+Reading Strauss, you almost get to feel his frustration as well as your own in attempting to understand Spartacus's motives.

-Clearly, Strauss has his own ideas on what motivated Spartacus.
-Strauss portrays Spartacus wife as having significant influence on his motives, but little or no evidence exists to back this up.
-In fact, we do not even know her name.
+Strauss has his ideas on what motivated Spartacus.
+Strauss portrays Spartacus wife as having a significant influence on his motives, but little or no evidence exists to back this up.
+We do not even know her name.
 Some things are contradictory in the book.
-While describing what were revolutionary acts Strauss clearly downplays the revolutionary aspect of Spartacus.
+While describing what revolutionary acts were, Strauss downplays the revolutionary aspect of Spartacus.
 Strauss makes no suggestion that Spartacus had any revolutionary plan to abolish slavery as an institution.
-But that is not really the point.
+But that is not the point.
 Spartacus was not a conscious Marxist revolutionary wanting overthrow the Roman State.